watchlar2000/my-web/src/projects/lisogorka.md

 Creating a personal web "space" for artists involves the following:

-- showcasing work in the desired way,
+- showcasing work in the desired way
-- ensuring easy content management for non-technical users,
+- ensuring easy content management for non-technical users
-- keeping fast performance,
+- keeping fast performance
-- and providing admin capabilities for portfolio updates.
+- and providing admin capabilities for portfolio updates

 The challenge was to build a solution that would be both visually appealing for visitors and practically manageable for daily use.